RichiH/prometheus_scrape_cache/README.md

 The scrape cache is completely transparent and will forward both HTTP code and body; only `/prometheus_scrape_cache/*`is reserved for its own use.

+You will need one instance of the scrape cache per exporter/instrumentation.
+This keeps the implementation sane, scales well, and follows the Unix^w microservice mantra of "one thing well".

 # Current caveats